Greenland shark

-The Greenland shark (Somniosus microcephalus), also known as the rubiks shark or grey shark, is a large shark of the family Somniosidae ("sleeper sharks"), closely related to the Pacific and southern sleeper sharks.
-Inhabiting the North Atlantic and Arctic Oceans, they are notable for their exceptional longevity, although they are poorly studied due to the depth and remoteness of their natural habitat.
+The Greenland shark (Somniosus microcephalus), also known as the grey shark or gurry shark, is a large shark of the family Somniosidae ("sleeper sharks"), closely related to the Pacific and southern sleeper sharks.
+Inhabiting the North Atlantic and Arctic Oceans, they are notable for their exceptional longevity, although they are poorly studied because of the depth and remoteness of their natural habitat.

-Greenland sharks have the longest lifespan of any known vertebrate, estimated to be between 250 and 500 years.
+Greenland sharks have the longest lifespan of any known vertebrate, estimated to be between 272 and 510 years.
 They are among the largest extant shark species, reaching a maximum confirmed length of 6.4 m and weighing more than 1000 kg.
 They reach sexual maturity around 150 years of age and their pups are born alive after an estimated gestation period of 8 to 18 years.

 The shark is a generalist feeder, consuming a variety of available foods, including carrion.

-Greenland shark meat is toxic to mammals due to its high levels of trimethylamine N-oxide, although a treated form of it is eaten in Iceland as a delicacy known as kæstur hákarl.
+Greenland shark meat is made toxic to mammals by high levels of trimethylamine N-oxide, although a treated form of it is eaten in Iceland as the pungent delicacy kæstur hákarl.
 Because they live deep in remote parts of the northern oceans, Greenland sharks are not considered a threat to humans.
 A possible attack occurred in August 1936 on two British fishermen, but the species was never identified.

 Description

 The Greenland shark is one of the largest known existing species of shark, with adults growing to around 4 to 5 m.
 The largest confirmed specimen measured up to 6.4 m long and weighed around 1023 kg.
 The all-tackle International Game Fish Association (IGFA) record for this species is 775 kg.
 It rivals the Pacific sleeper shark (possibly up to 7 m long) for the largest species in the family Somniosidae.
 Genetic data indicate that Greenland sharks diverged from ancestral sleeper sharks in the Canadian Arctic approximately 1–2.34 million years ago during the Pleistocene epoch, likely influenced by glacial fluctuations that periodically isolated marine populations.
 These ecological challenges may have driven physiological and metabolic adaptations for cold, deep waters.

 The Greenland shark is a thickset species, with a short, rounded snout, small eyes, and small dorsal and pectoral fins.
-The gill openings are very small for the species's great size.
+The five gill openings are very small for the species's great size.
 Females are typically larger than males, with males reaching maturity at a smaller size than females.